 Go to List management.

-Go to the list menu of the list you want to change.
+Click next to the list you want to change.

 Type the name of the list.